This post may contain affiliate links.

 Notes

-This side dish recipe is best served right away and cold or at room temperature.
+This side salad is best served right away and cold or at room temperature.
 It can be made up to a couple hours ahead of, wait to add cilantro and scallions until right before serving.

-VEGAN: use granulated white sugar, agave syrup, or maple syrup instead of honey.
+To make this vegan: use granulated white sugar, agave syrup, or brown sugar instead of honey.

 Share it with the world